Meghan Markle Is Allegedly Pregnant With Prince Harry’s First Child While Kate Middleton Is Expecting Third

 The source also spilled juicy details about the not-so-private life of the Duke and Duchess of Cambridge.
 “Kate is telling those close to her that she’s thrilled to be pregnant again.”
 Whoa!
 It seems like the royal family is serious about wanting a large family.

 “William is ensuring she’s resting up when she’s at home,” the source continued.
 “She’s still in the early stages of pregnancy.”
-The mother-of-two has been allegedly thinking up names for baby no. 3.
+The mother-of-two has been allegedly thinking up names for baby No. 3.
 If it’s a boy, James would be an ideal choice while Emily or Olivia is likened for a girl.
 Baby names are surely such a big deal in the British Monarch.

 As of now, we’re still waiting for an official response from the representatives of the Kensington Palace regarding this issue.